HRDAG/jsweave/README.md

 # jsweave

-Code to weave data literals into LaTeX, with defaults, so that the LaTeX code can be edited interactively without weaving.
+Code to weave data literals into LaTeX, with defaults, so that the LaTeX code can be edited interactively without `knitr` or `Sweave`.

 # Name collisions